Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Mapping the Scheduler Design Space

-A user would pay $\basefee$ if they submitted a deterministic, non-contingent transaction with the same minimum required computational and always-used object requirements.
-This fee $\basefee$ serves as the lower bound, since $\basefee \le \uifee$.
+A user would pay $\basefee$ for submitting a deterministic, non-contingent transaction with the same minimum computational and always-used object requirements.
+This fee $\basefee$ is a lower bound, since $\basefee \le \uifee$.
 Thus, for a scheduler expecting the worst possible fee from the transaction $\paidfee^{s} = \basefee$.

-From eq.~\cref{eq:evensteven}, in the Even-Steven mechanism, the worst case fee paid would be The pessimistic scheduler therefore optimizes revenue based on this minimum guaranteed fee that would be received even the transaction under-executes.
+From eq.~\cref{eq:evensteven}, the worst-case fee paid under the Even-Steven mechanism is $\paidfee = \frac{\attainablefee+\basefee}{2}$.
+The pessimistic scheduler therefore optimizes revenue based on this minimum guaranteed fee that would be received even the transaction under-executes.

 The third scheduler utilizes a probabilistic assumption to balance optimism and pessimism regarding contingency.